huggingface/blog/deep-rl-dqn.md

 <img src="assets/78_deep_rl_dqn/atari.jpg" alt="Atari State Space"/>

 Therefore, the state space is gigantic; hence creating and updating a Q-table for that environment would not be efficient.
-In this case, the best idea is to approximate the Q-values instead of a Q-table using a parametrized Q-function $Q_\theta(s,a)$.
+In this case, the best idea is to approximate the Q-values instead of a Q-table using a parametrized Q-function  \\(Q_{\theta}(s,a)\\)  .

 This neural network will approximate, given a state, the different Q-values for each possible action at that state.
 And that's exactly what Deep Q-Learning does.